 These jokers at Google can’t be serious… Firefox & Safari are blocking third party cookies by default since 2019 but guess what Google Chrome doesn’t.
 It’s their intention to do it within the next two years (jep it’s 2020 now).
 That is just a big middle finger to everybody that is concerned about their private data being resold.
 During the next two years Google will be cooking up something evil again to circumvent the third party cookies blocking via Google Chrome.
-You’ll probably need to agree on another malicious endlessly long terms and conditions that nobody reads, eventually selling your soul again.
+You’ll probably need to agree on another malicious endlessly long terms and conditions that nobody reads, eventually selling your secrets again.
 Please guys just stop supporting them, there is no need as the alternatives are mighty fine.
 Just download Firefox or Safari, it’s free!

-Step 6 install Signal instead of Whatsapp
+Step 6 install Signal and delete Whatsapp

 Yep, ditch Whatsapp as fast as you can.
 This messaging app is reading all your private messages and sending them to the big Facebook manipulation machine.
 Isn’t it a coincidence you get ads on Instagram and Facebook when you chatted about your new shoes or kitchen-aid with your friends on Whatsapp?
 Yep, thats the meta-tracking baby!

 The fix?
 Use Signal as a messenger.
 Signal encrypts your messages end-to-end and nobody is able to decipher the information.
 Calling, texting or sending voice and video messages has never been so safe.
 You can read more about Signal on their own website Signal.org.
 Fun fact, it works exactly the same as Whatsapp, no difference.